nashville-software-school/bangazon-inc/book-1-orientation/chapters/INTERFACES_INTRO.md

 }
 ```

-Your challenge is to replace your `Main` method with the following code and make the appropriate changes and additions to your porject in order to make this `Main` method work.
+Your challenge is to replace your `Main` method with the following code and make the appropriate changes and additions to your project in order to make this `Main` method work.

+> **HINT:** An example addition to your code might be an `IElectricVehicle` interface.

 ```cs
 namespace Garage